usdot-fhwa-OPS/V2X-Hub/src/v2i-hub/MUSTSensorDriverPlugin/README.md

 > [!NOTE]
 > Both **CARMA Streets** and our vehicle automatation **CARMA Platform** rely on the PROJ4 library for projecting data between internal local maps coordinate frames and WSG84.
 Additional documentation on the projection string can be found in PROJ documentation (<https://proj.org/en/9.4/index.html>)(<https://proj.org/en/9.4/usage/quickstart.html>)(<https://proj.org/en/9.4/usage/transformation.html>)

+**DetectionPositionVariance**: Variance of the reported positon data coming from the sensor.
+Value is used for cooperative perception messages that enable sensor fusion like the SDMS.

+**DetectionVelocityVariance**: Variance of the reported velocity data coming from the sensor.
+Value is used for cooperative perception messages that enable sensor fusion like the SDMS.

+> [!NOTE]
+> Measurement variance can be calcuted from Sensor accuracy data information.
+For instance if a sensor position accurancy is +/- 0.5 m, assuming a normal distribution and a 95% confidence interval 0.5 m represent 2 standard deviations.
+Variance is equal the standard deviation squared so a position measurement accuracy of +/- 0.5 m. the variance would be 0.0625 (`(O.5/2)^2`).

 After setting these configuration parameters the plugin can simply be enabled.

 ## Design